Page Content Begins Here

 Many youngsters show up for learning to catch a baseball with dad’s, older brother’s or mom’s glove from their playing days.
 It’s usually 12 inches or longer and the player can’t even close it.
 These conditions aren’t conducive to your player enjoying the process of learning to catch a baseball.

-If your player is 4 years old to 6 years old…you can get by with a pretty cost-efficient glove.
+If your player is 4 years old to 6 years old…you can get by with a pretty cost-efficient youth baseball glove.
 As well, the glove can be pretty short (10 inches or even shorter).
 Essentially you want the correct fit and you also want it to be soft.
 The below options are great for 4-6 year olds (and even three year olds) learning to catch a baseball:

 • A Softer Ball - To start out, don’t go for a hard baseball.
 There are softer balls out there that look just like a baseball (and even have seams on them), but are spongier.
 These balls are great because they feature some density to them, but if your player misses the ball and it hits them, it shouldn’t hurt if it is thrown from a short distance and at a low velocity.